Taking a week offline

-It’s easy to be swept away by the paths, dreams and goals of others, especially when we’re consuming a lot of content.
-I found taking a week offline enabled me to silence the noise and listen to my heart.
-It also enabled me to consider what I truly want in my creative life and work moving forward.
+It’s easy to be swept away by the paths, dreams and goals of others, especially when we’re consuming a lot of online content.
+I found taking a week offline enabled me to silence the noise and listen to my heart and intuition.
+It enabled me to consider what I want in my creative life and work moving forward.

 I also noticed a flurry of ideas, I felt energised, motivated and keen to make things happen.
 When I stopped looking around, I could plan things at my own pace and in my own way.
 It was a lovely feeling.

-3. Being a little more present in everyday life
+3. Being a little more present in my everyday life